personium/website/src/en/apiref/231_Unlink_External_Cell.md

+---
+id: 231_Unlink_External_Cell
+title: Unlink Extcell with other objects
-# Unlink Extcell with other objects
+sidebar_label: Unlink Extcell with other objects
+---

 ## Overview